Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 So the person I work with is someone who's dealing with money, property rights, but specifically these days, the latest thing is cryptocurrency.

-It could be real estate, it could be stock, it could be business cash flow, things like that.
+It could be business cash flow, things like that.

 So I will restructure them in a way that avoids certain financial risk.

-A lot of it is has to do with taxes.
+A lot of it has to do with taxes.

-And so, of course, I answer those, but then I look at the client situation and I educate them.
+And so, of course, I answer those, but then I look at the client's situation and I educate them.

 And what people don't realize is that none of that creates a tax liability.

-You could give all the KYC that you're asked, and none of it is gonna create a tax liability.
+You could give all the KYC that you're asked and none of it is going to create a tax liability.

-So when I structure for my client, which it's a person who's running a business or has a windfall, maybe it might be a client that has 30 million dollars.
+So when I structure for my client, which it's a person who's running a business or has a windfall, maybe it might be a client that has $30 million.

-Like, for example, let's say I've got a client that wants to dispose of or liquidate, let's say 20 million dollars in cryptos.
+Like, for example, let's say I've got a client that wants to dispose of or liquidate, let's say, $20 million in cryptos.

 I've got some of those clients.